MathiasGruber/plmd/README.md

 ==============

-The purpose of this module is automatize the use of the Molecular Dynamics framework Amber12 for investigation of the interaction between specifically small peptides and their ligands.
+The purpose of this module is automatize the use of the Molecular Dynamics framework Amber14 for investigation of the interaction between small peptides and their ligands.
 Given the peptide and its ligands as input files, the module aim to make the process of setting up & running the molecular dynamics simulations and the subsequent analysis as easy as possible.